About Iris Orsini

-I am the founder of Nirvana Living, a space shaped by lived experience, deep observation, and a multi year road back to a pain-free body.
-My work sits at the intersection of wellness, design strategy, and systems thinking — helping people understand why their bodies are shouting, not just how to shut it up.
+I am founder of the Nirvana Living Organization.
+This website is a space shaped by lived experience, deep observation, and a multi year road back to a pain-free body.
+My work sits at the intersection of wellness, design strategy, and systems thinking: helping people understand why their body is shouting, not just how to shut it up.

-I didn’t arrive here through a single diagnosis or dramatic collapse.
+I didn’t arrive here through a single diagnosis or a hospitalized collapse.
 My wake-up call was slower, cumulative, and harder to name.

 Where I Come From